 To solve the database-throttling problem, we’ve developed certain database optimization techniques that accelerate LearnDash while maintaining High Availability (LearnDash is unfortunately inherently incompatible with multi-master High Availability databases).
 We call them affectionately “our secret sauce” since these techniques are highly customized and tailored exactly to our unique Enterprise Architecture.

-Have in mind though, that these customizations can only be applied on Enterprise Plans, since they offer a dedicated enterprise server cluster at your disposal.
-They can also be applied on other LMS plugins, in the case you are not using LearnDash in your classroom.
+Have in mind though, that these customizations can only be applied on Enterprise Plans since they offer a dedicated enterprise server cluster at your disposal.
+They can also be applied to other LMS plugins, in case you are not using LearnDash in your classroom.

 Our solution to the peak CPU problem, on the other hand, is much more straightforward: add more raw CPU horsepower.
 This is the reason we did not use general-purpose cloud computing providers such as Google Cloud or AWS, but built our platform from the ground-up by ourselves.
 The result is cost efficiencies that translate to significantly more resources for our customers at similar or even lower pricing levels to our competitors: